ninotreve/ninotreve/README.md

 ninotreve/ninotreve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Nothing at all takes place in the Universe in which some rule of maximum or minimum does not appear.
+-- Leonhard Euler